dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md

 in [Proposal - Vulkan Struct Chaining - #3 Managed Chaining](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%233%20Managed%20Chaining.md))
 is manage pointers of structures that find themselves on the heap.
 Any supplied structures should be held on the stack, once moved to the heap their `PNext` values can no longer be trusted as the GC is free to move structures in heap memory.
-The interface of this proposal makes it difficult to use with heap objects, but it is not impossible.
+The proposed extension methods make it difficult to use with heap objects, but it is not impossible.
 The presence of the `ManagedChain` classes from [the proposal for managed chains](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%233%20Managed%20Chaining.md), along with a well documented API should highlight the danger of such practices.

-Indeed, it is important to remember that such dangers are already part of the existing implementation are a feature of using unmanaged pointers in .NET rather than a 'limitation' of this proposal.
+Indeed, it is important to remember that such dangers are already part of the existing implementation and are a feature of using unmanaged pointers in .NET rather than a limitation of this proposal.

 # Usage